NeedleVoid/Needlevoid/README.md

 - People who cover me non stop (I first kindly ask if something or just move, but if you keep doing it then yeah 🤷);
 - People who hurt me (they know who);
 - TCOAL fans;
-- (IWC strangers who wants cuddles, ask me first about them because I'm not comfortable with it sometimes thx);
 - Ppl asking me if I'm single (I'm sitting alone, but I hate when people bother me about that, don't be a dickhead or just DNI);
 - Alfred's Playhouse fans [ew, it has fans??];
 - Foxe and almost all her friends;